MagicznyCzarodziej/MagicznyCzarodziej/README.md

   - Stylus
   - C++ (where many of us have started.
 Not a fan, but it's usefull for coding Arduino boards)

-My latest side project is [MamyKlocga](https://github.com/MagicznyCzarodziej/MamyKlocga) - an online interface to play Block Party boardgame created with Kotlin, Spring and React.<br>
+My latest side project is [Inventory](https://github.com/MagicznyCzarodziej/inventory) - a home inventory app created with Kotlin, Spring and ReactNative.<br>
 I'm extremaly proud of [mHome](https://github.com/MagicznyCzarodziej/mHome) - fully working smart home system based on Arduino and Raspberry Pi.

 You can also see my [portfolio](http://przemyslawpitus.pl/portfolio/), but it's really outdated.
 [LinkedIn](https://pl.linkedin.com/in/pitus) may be a better place to check my experience.